cpinnix/commanderpowerlevel/README.md

 ##### 7

-Cards in the sevens should be upgrades on a standard pre-con.
-They should be powerful but when people see them played it's not an emergency for the table.
-These cards should:
+Cards in Power Level 7 should be stronger than those found in a standard pre-constructed deck, offering solid power without being an immediate threat to the table.
+These cards typically:

-- Synergize well with a range of deck strategies
+1. Synergize well with various deck strategies
-- Generally be part of a healthy higher power deck
+2. Fit comfortably in a balanced, higher-power deck
-- Probably a decent place to put land upgrades
+3. Typically land base upgrades

 Example: